jenkinsci/pingcode-plugin/README.md

       - `Specified identifiers` - Optional. list of work item identifiers. for example `PLM-100,PLM-101`.
 If it is empty then the command will get the work item identifiers in the SCM.
                ![specified identifiers](https://s1.ax1x.com/2022/05/17/O4XHij.png)

   Finally, save these configurations.
 When the build is triggered, it will post the build information to PingCode.
-If there is a PingCode `#IDENTIFIER` in branch name, commit message or pull request title, you will get views in PingCode agile project about what happening on build.
+If there is a PingCode `#ID` in branch name, commit message or pull request title, you will get views in PingCode agile project about what happening on build.

 ##### Send deployment information